imaryamsamani-lang/Text-Recognition/README.md

 ## Data Preparation

 ### Annotation Format
 The model expects polygon-level annotations for text regions.
-Each image should have a corresponding JSON file with the following structure:
+Each image should have a corresponding .txt file with the following structure:

 ```txt
 x1,y1,x2,y2,x3,y3,x4,y4, transcription